Open Air Ministries

 6. What is the accountability for this ministry?

-is a licensed minister and commissioned missionary with the Evangelical
+ministry, is a licensed minister and commissioned missionary with the

-Congregational Church.
-The board of directors for this ministry meets two
+Evangelical Congregational Church.
+The board of directors for this

 7. Can I work with OAM, Inc. ?

-If you'd like to learn more about working with OAM Inc., let us know.
+If you'd like to learn more about working with OAM Inc., contact us here.